Beaskc9ss/ZAEBAL2-free-cheat/.github/README.rst

 Key Features
 ------------

-The following list highlights some of the core functionalities of $NAME.
+The following list highlights some of the core functionalities of apex.
 Additional hidden or advanced features are available inside the cheat interface.

 - 🎯 **Aimbot**\
   Customizable auto-aim system with FOV control, smoothing, visibility checks, and bone targeting.